-Hospital safety climate linked to both patient and nurse injuries: studyNovember 7th, 2011 in Health /
+Hospital safety climate linked to both patient and nurse injuries: studyNovember 7, 2011 in Medicine & Health / Health

 A safe working environment for nurses is also a safe environment for the patients in their care, according to a new study led by public health researchers at Drexel University.
 Researchers, led by Dr. Jennifer Taylor, an assistant professor in Drexel's School of Public Health, found that safety climate was associated with both patient and nurse injuries, suggesting that patient and nurse safety may be linked outcomes.
 The study was published online in BMJ Quality and Safety in October.

 For each 10-point increase in the average safety climate score, the odds of decubitus ulcer declined by 44-48 percent and the odds of nurse injury declined by 40-45percent.

 Patient and nurse injuries are both cause for increasing concern in the health care industry, not only due to the pain and suffering experienced by those directly affected, but also because both types of injuries contribute to the rising cost of health care due to the need for extended hospital stays for patients and hiring temporary staff to replace injured nurses.
 However, most research considers either patient safety or occupational safety in isolation.

 "Our findings suggest that patient safety and occupational safety for nurses may be related by common causes, and should be considered together in future studies," said Taylor.